-Each year the majority of Miranda House Chemistry students graduate with first divisions and some of them achieve university positions.
+Every year the majority of Miranda House Chemistry students graduate with First Division and some of them achieve university positions.
 Several students receive the University Science Meritorious Students’ Award every year.
 The Department also has a number of INSPIRE scholars in I Year, II Year and III Year.
-While pursuing the undergraduate chemistry programme in Miranda House, some students are selected for summer training at the IITs and the Indian Institute of Science, Bangalore.
-A number of Miranda House Chemistry graduates are pursuing post-graduation at the IITs and the IISc, Bangalore and some are also doing Ph D at top-ranking universities in the US, UK and Germany.
+While pursuing the undergraduate Chemistry programme in Miranda House, some students are selected for summer training at the IITs and the Indian Institute of Science (IISc), Bangalore.
+A number of Miranda House Chemistry graduates are pursuing post-graduation and PhD at the IITs, IISc and Tata Institute of Fundamental Research (TIFR) Mumbai and Hyderabad.
+Some are also doing PhD at top-ranking universities in the US, UK and Europe.
 Many Chemistry alumnae are faculty members in various colleges, universities and institutions in India and abroad.
 A number of alumnae are engaged in research work at reputed pharmaceutical companies and research laboratories in India and abroad.
 They are also well-represented in diverse fields such as computer applications, management, law and the civil services.

 Teachers use following tools/methods to get the effective teaching and better understanding.

 - Assigning presentation topics to students and holding students’ presentations followed by discussion

 - Use of tactile models for better understanding of molecular structures, stereoisomerism and crystal structures

 - Testing students’ level of knowledge and understanding through pre- and post-lecture and pre- and post-lab quizzes

 - Providing students additional study material, practical handouts and Question Banks

 - Bringing out the fun in learning Chemistry through interesting events such as the Labwork competition.

 Department of Chemistry organises conferences/hands–on workshops for students every year.